Miss Earth Puerto Rico

-Miss Earth Puerto Rico (previously called Miss Puerto Rico) is a national Beauty pageant in Puerto Rico.
+Miss Earth Puerto Rico (previously called Miss Puerto Rico) is a beauty pageant that selects Puerto Rico's official representative to Miss Earth—one of the Big Four international beauty pageants.

 History

-The Miss Puerto Rico Universe organization sent representatives to Miss Earth between 2001–2004.
-From 2005 to 2013 Puerto Rico's representative to Miss Earth was selected through the Miss Puerto Rico Earth pageant.
+The Miss Puerto Rico Universe organization sent representatives to Miss Earth from 2001 to 2004.
+From 2005 to 2013, Puerto Rico's representative to Miss Earth was selected through the Miss Puerto Rico Earth pageant.
 Puerto Rico did not compete in 2007–2008, 2013 and 2015–2016.
-Nellys Pimentel made history becoming the first Puerto Rican to win Miss Earth in 2019.
+Nellys Pimentel made history by becoming the first Puerto Rican to win Miss Earth in 2019.

-Representatives
+Titleholders

 The following titleholders have represented Puerto Rico in three of the Big Four major international beauty pageants for women.